Race Details Sea To Summitadmin2024-02-22T15:04:34-05:00

 Abandonment: If your athlete decides to leave the race, you must text the race director’s satellite communications device at (254) 460-5948, or call her cellphone at (617) 240-4805.
 Please continue texting or calling until you have received a confirmation response.

 In case of emergency:

-On the bike: call 911 for medical emergency.
+On the bike: Call 911 for medical emergency.
 Racers are responsible to take care of their own mechanical failures on the bike.
 Porters are allowed to assist.

-Those who cannot remain for the ceremony may receive their award by visiting the New England Endurances offices (39 Eldridge Rd.
-Brewster, MA) during normal business hours or by making arrangements with the race director IN ADVANCE to pick up at the Hyannis Triathlon in September or GutCheck Triathlon in October.
+Those who cannot attend the ceremony may receive their award by visiting the New England Endurances offices (39 Eldridge Rd.
+Brewster, MA) during normal business hours or by making arrangements with the race director IN ADVANCE to pick up at one of our future triathlons in New England.